mohr-sm/jekyll-now/about.md

 Modeling the impact of nitrogen reduction on the water quality in lakes.
 Project NITROLIMIT
 ( www.nitrolimit.de )
-Main activities: coupling of hydrodynamic and biogeo- chemical models in Fortran 2003 and C++.
+Main activities: coupling of hydrodynamic and biogeochemical models in Fortran 2003 and C++.
 Modification and improvement of the source codes.
-Creation of a de- tailed nitrogen model in Fortran 2003 and Python.
+Creation of a detailed nitrogen model in Fortran 2003 and Python.
 Data Analisys using R and Python.

 APRIL 2010 – DECEMBER 2010